JBrinco/Chromapy/README.md

 ## Quantification Assistant <a name="quantification"></a>

 The functionality of this submodule is extremely simple.
 The major requirement is that the input files are correctly formatted.
-There are two functions: `quant_import` and `quantification`. `quant_import`simply takes .csv or spreadsheet files and turns them into dataframes for the `quantification` function.
+There are two functions: `chromapy.quant_import` and `chromapy.quantification`. `chromapy.quant_import`simply takes .csv or spreadsheet files and turns them into dataframes for the `chromapyquantification` function.

 ```python
 import chromapy